Skip to main content

 Image of diverse group of people sitting in a meeting, looking engaged.
 One has a raised hand.

-The Common Ground consortium aims to improve understanding of better practices in consent-based siting processes for critical infrastructure.
+The Common Ground consortium aims to improve understanding and process design for consent-based siting tied to critical infrastructure.
 Consent-based siting is “an approach to siting facilities that focuses on prioritizing the needs and concerns of people and communities” (DOE, 2023).
-What is learned from public conversations, research, and related work can inform process design for siting consolidated interim storage of spent nuclear fuel, the electric grid and power plants, hydrogen, as well as other types of critical infrastructure.
+What is learned from public feedback sessions, research, and related work can inform process design for siting consolidated interim storage of spent nuclear fuel, the electric grid and power plants, hydrogen, as well as other types of critical infrastructure.

-Led by Boise State’s Energy Policy Institute, Common Ground engages with communities and others in conversations to develop recommendations.
+Led by Boise State’s Energy Policy Institute, Common Ground engages in conversations to develop recommendations.
 We draw from historical and current lessons on siting and related policy.
-The consortium focuses on improving the processes of consent-based siting in discussion with communities, Tribes, industry, policymakers, and technical experts to co-produce input and guidance.
+The consortium focuses on improving the processes of consent-based siting in discussion with communities, Tribes, industry, policymakers, and technical experts.

 Major participants